View Document Text

 PRIVATE MONEY MANAGEMENT AND COMPREHENSIVE WEALTH MANAGEMENT SERVICES

-Wealth Management Services accounts are continually monitored, these accounts are generally
+Management Services accounts are continually monitored, these accounts are generally reviewed at least

-receive from their broker-dealer, we provide quarterly reports summarizing account performance,
+from their broker-dealer, we will provide online access to quarterly reports summarizing account

 RETIREMENT PLAN CONSULTING SERVICES